cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 APB Advanced Timer
 ==================
-APB Advanced Timer generates PWM for the Core complex or CPU subsystem by the use of four programmable timers called "channels".
+APB Advanced Timer generates PWM for the external devices connected to CORE_V_MCU by the use of four programmable 16 bit timers called "channels".
 These four timers can be configured independently to support four unique PWM generation parallely.
+Each 16 bit timer has various configurations of input stage, prescaler, updown counter and comparators.

 Features
 --------